Edmund Roßmann: War against the Soviet Union

 Following its brief deployment in the Balkan Campaign, III.
 Gruppe was back in Bucharest by mid-June.
-There, the unit was again subordinated to the Luftwaffenmission Rumänien and reequipped with the new, more powerful Bf 109F-4 model.
+There, the unit was again subordinated to the Luftwaffenmission Rumänien and reequipped with the new, more powerful Bf 109 F-4 model.
 On 21 June, the Gruppe was ordered to Mizil in preparation of Operation Barbarossa, the German invasion of the Soviet Union.
 Its primary objective was to provide fighter protection for the oil fields and refineries at Ploiești.
 Prior to the invasion, Major Gotthard Handrick was replaced by Major Albert Blumensaat as commander of III.
 Gruppe.
 Blumensaat was then replaced by Hauptmann Hubertus von Bonin on 1 October.
 At the time, von Bonin was still in convalescence so that Hauptmann Franz Höring, the commander of 9.
 Staffel, was also made the acting Gruppenkommandeur (group commander).
+The invasion of the Soviet Union began on 22 June.
+The next day, the Gruppe moved to Mamaia, the northern district of Constanța on the Black Sea coast.
+On 25 June, Roßmann claimed his first confirmed aerial victory when he shot down a Soviet Ilyushin DB-3 bomber.

+Roßmann received the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 17 November.
 By the end of 1941 he had accumulated 32 aerial victories.
 On 19 March 1942, Roßmann and fellow JG 52 pilot Leutnant Adolf Dickfeld were awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
-From March to June 1942, he was posted to Ergänzungs-Jagdgruppe Ost as fighter pilot instructor and returned to his Staffel afterwards.
+From March to June 1942, he was posted to Ergänzungs-Jagdgruppe Ost (Supplementary Fighter Group, East) as fighter pilot instructor and returned to his Staffel afterwards.
 Nevertheless, he almost doubled his score by the end of 1942 and claimed his 80th victory on 29 November 1942.
 At the time, he was an early mentor of Erich Hartmann, history's leading fighter ace.
+When in March 1943, Oberleutnant Walter Krupinski was appointed Staffelkapitän (squadron leader) of 7.
+Staffel, Roßmann was assigned as his wingman and assisted in familiarizing him with the combat conditions over the Kerch Peninsula.

-On 9 July 1943, Roßmann attempted to rescue Feldwebel Ernst Lohberg who had crash landed behind enemy lines, approximately 20 km west of Oboyan.
-Roßmann successfully landed his Messerschmitt Bf 109 G-6 (Werknummer 20154—factory number) next to Lohberg's aircraft.
+On 5 July 1943 on the first day of Operation Citadel, Roßmann claimed three aerial victories.
+Four days later on 9 July, Roßmann attempted to rescue Feldwebel Ernst Lohberg who had crash landed behind enemy lines, approximately 20 km west of Oboyan.
+Roßmann successfully landed his Bf 109 G-6 (Werknummer 20154—factory number) next to Lohberg's aircraft.
 At this moment, the Soviet infantry arrived, while Lohberg was shot, Roßmann was taken prisoner of war.